 Use with other medicines

 - Febuxostat can interact with some other medicines.
-You should tell your doctor (including your general practitioner, rheumatologist and others) about all medicines you are taking or plan to take.
+You should tell all of your doctors about all medicines you are taking or plan to take.
 This includes medicines that you buy without a prescription from your pharmacy, supermarket or health food shop.
 You should also mention your treatment when you see other health professionals.

-- Febuxostat increases the blood levels of the immune suppressing medications azathioprine (Imuran) and mercaptopurine (Puri Nethol).
+- Febuxostat increases the blood levels of the immune suppressing medications azathioprine and mercaptopurine.
 Taking febuxostat with either of these medications can be very dangerous.
 You must tell your doctor if you are taking or are advised to take either of these medications.
 If either of these medications is taken with febuxostat you may need a different dose of your medicine.

 - Other medicines that may interfere with febuxostat include: theophylline, rosiglitazone and phenytoin.

 - Aspirin can be used safely in the low doses taken for prevention of heart attack and stroke.
 You should avoid taking aspirin in all other circumstances as at higher doses it can raise the uric acid level.

 - Febuxostat can be taken safely with anti-inflammatory drugs (NSAIDs) provided your kidney function is normal.